g0401828t/MixerUNet/README.md

 # TransUnet_depthEstimation
-Using TransUnet for depth estimation with kitti dataset
+Using TransUnet for depth estimation with kitti dataset and Comparing ViT with MLP-Mixer

 > Code is quite messy, will update ASAP